rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

   specific kind of FPU)
 * Integer division is also emulated in software on some targets, depending on the target, `target-cpu` and `target-feature`s.
-* Older ARM architectures (e.g. ARMv4, ARMv5TE and ARMv6-M) are limited to basic
+* Older Arm architectures (e.g. Armv4, Armv5TE and Armv6-M) are limited to basic
   [`load`][atomic-load] and [`store`][atomic-store] operations, and not more advanced operations like [`fetch_add`][fetch-add] or [`compare_exchange`][compare-exchange].